WVUHPC/Introduction-HPC/_episodes/205-software.md

 >
 > 1. Check the modules that you currently have and clean (purge) your environment from them.
 Check again and confirm that no module is loaded.
 >
-> 2. Check which versions of Python, R and GCC you have from the RHEL itself.
+> 2. Check which versions of Python, R, and GCC you have from the RHEL itself.
 Try to get and idea of how old those three components are.
-For python and R all that you have to do is enter the corresponding command (`R` or `python`).
+For python and R, all that you have to do is enter the corresponding command (`R` or `python`).
 For GCC you need to use `gcc --version` and see the date of those programs.
 >
-> 3. Now lets get newer version of those 3 components by loading the corresponding modules.
-Search for the module for Python 3.10.11 and R 4.4.1 and GCC 9.3.0 and load the corresponding modules.
+> 3. Now let's get a newer version of those three components by loading the corresponding modules.
+Search for the module for Python 3.10.11, R 4.4.1, and GCC 9.3.0 and load the corresponding modules.
 To make things easier, you can use check the availability of modules just in the languages section.
 >
 >    ~~~
 >    module avail lang